Married... with Children: Controversy and legacy

-Viewers' curiosity over the boycott and over the show itself led to a drastic ratings boost in an example of the Streisand Effect, which Rakolta has since acknowledged.
+Viewers' curiosity over the boycott and over the show itself led to a drastic ratings boost.
 Rakolta has been alluded to twice on the show: "Rock and Roll Girl", in which a newscaster mentions the city Bloomfield Hills, and "No Pot to Pease In", in which a television show is made about the Bundy family and then cancelled because, as Marcy stated, "some woman in Michigan didn't like it."

-The conservative Parents Television Council named Married... with Children the worst show of both the 1995–96 and 1996–97 television seasons in its first two years in operation.
-Right-wing Senator Jesse Helms called the show "trash".
-Amanda Bearse told News Corp Australia in 2018 that she did not believe the show would work in the present day given its content amid a more politically correct climate.

-Despite the series’ controversial content and being largely aimed at an adult audience, it did receive recognition as one of the few series at the time that gave women prominent roles behind the scenes.
+Socially conservative criticisms of the show were not limited to Rakolta.
+The Media Research Center named Married... with Children the worst show of the 1995–96 television season, calling it the "crudest comedy on prime time television" for "lewd punch lines".
+Republican U.S. Senator Jesse Helms called the show "trash".
+Fellow Senator Joe Lieberman (D-CT) also strongly criticized the sitcom, after having walked in on his stepson and young daughter watching an episode one evening in late 1993.
+In an interview many years later, Lieberman would specifically cite Married...With Children as the impetus for his becoming a vocal opponent of pop culture and the entertainment industry throughout his Senate career.

+However, the show was recognized for giving women prominent roles behind the scenes.
 Producers decided to rewrite the sixth season storyline of Peggy's pregnancy, which coincided with Sagal's actual pregnancy, as a dream that Al had.
-This was done to prevent Sagal from suffering further trauma by having her character Peggy interact with a new baby, when Sagal herself had a baby that was stillborn in real life.
-Bearse showed she was a talented director as well as an actress by moving to the director's chair and directing her co-stars for over 30 episodes of the series between 1991 and 1997.
-Bearse also became one of the first mainstream actresses to publicly come out as lesbian, which she did during the series run and received positive recognition for doing so.
+This was done to prevent Sagal from suffering further trauma by having her character Peggy interact with a new baby, when Sagal's pregnancy ended with her going into premature labor and the baby being stillborn.

+Amanda Bearse (Marcy B. Rhoades/D'Arcy) also became one of the first mainstream actresses to publicly come out as a lesbian, which she did during the series run; she received positive recognition for doing so.

-On April 22, 2012, Fox reaired the series premiere in commemoration of its 25th anniversary.
+On April 22, 2012, Fox re-aired the series premiere in commemoration of its 25th anniversary.